Souravgne/Scrapper.ai/readme.md

 # Scrapper.ai

-**Scrapper.ai** is a powerful Node.js library designed for efficient web scraping and text formatting.
-Leveraging Google's Gemini 1.5 Pro model, this library simplifies the extraction and conversion of web page content into structured markdown, making it ideal for generating LLM-ready data.
+**Scrapper.ai** is a powerful Node.js library designed for efficient web scraping and text extraction.
+This library simplifies the extraction and conversion of web page content into structured markdown, making it ideal for generating LLM-ready data.

 ## Overview

-Scrapper.ai offers a seamless way to fetch, process, and format web content using advanced AI technologies.
-The library is completely free to use, and you can utilize your own Google Gemini API key for processing.
+Scrapper.ai offers a seamless way to fetch, process, and format web content using modern web scraping techniques.
+The library is completely free to use.

 ## Features

 - **Web Page Fetching**: Efficiently retrieves web page content using Axios.
-- **Chunk Processing**: Divides content into manageable chunks for optimized processing.
+- **Text Extraction**: Extracts meaningful content from the raw HTML of web pages.
-- **AI-Powered Formatting**: Converts raw text into well-structured markdown using Google's Gemini 1.5 Pro model.
+- **Structured Formatting**: Converts raw HTML into structured markdown-like text.
-- **Markdown Output**: Provides the formatted content in markdown format.
+- **API Key-Free**: No longer requires API keys or dotenv configurations, making it easy to use on both Node.js and browser environments.

 ## Installation